 - Complete number of the day activities and deconstruct numbers to help build number fluency.

-Tip 2: Provide Variety
+Tip 2: Build Math Fluency by Providing Variety

 Variety is also important to building math fluency.
 It is beneficial early on to provide many opportunities to experience math in different ways.
 This happens through a variety of activities, assignments, and lessons, as well as ways of teaching.